navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 .. note::

-   It is possible to specify multiple outproxies by separating the names with a comma like this: “exit.stormycloud.i2p,purokishi.i2p.”
+   It is possible to specify multiple outproxies by separating the names with a comma like this: ``exit.stormycloud.i2p,purokishi.i2p``.

 Outproxies in i2pd
 ------------------
 To configure an outproxy in i2pd, edit the ``[httpproxy]`` section of the ``/etc/i2pd/i2pd.conf`` file as shown below.

 .. code-block::
+   :caption: ``/etc/i2pd/i2pd.conf`` (extract)

    [httpproxy]
    port = 4444